sheanmassey/sendfile.dns/README.md

 **UDP/53 has entered the chat**

 DNS queries are often overlooked by network administrators when filtering outgoing network traffic.
-Here you'll find a simple python DNS server impl to create a DNS client/server pair to send files.
+Here you'll find a simple python DNS client/server impl for sending files.

 # How it works

-The client will cut the file to be sent into chunks and then encode each of the chunks (in base58 for DNS Label friendliness).
-Each of these chunks becomes is sent to the custom DNS server as domain name lookups.
-The server just takes the chunks and reassembles the client's file.
+The client will cut the file to be sent into chunks and then encode each of those chunks (in base58 for DNS Label friendliness).
+Each of these encoded chunks is sent to the custom DNS server as domain name lookup.
+The server just takes the chunks, decoded them, and reassembles them into the original file.

 # How to build and execute with docker